oxbridgeltd/finance-plugin-woocommerce/readme.txt

  == Changelog ==

+ Version 2.1.7
+BugFix - Widget was not displaying default button text BugFix - The lightbox mode was not disabled when selecting calculator mode Chore - Add france and germany to list of approved countries

   Version 2.1.6
 Chore  - Additional translations
 BugFix - Widget was not displaying unless item was in basket